catseye/Robin/doc/Robin.md

 The second argument is evaluated, and becomes the _initial state_ of the reactor.

-The third argument of the `reactor` form is evaluated to obtain a macro.
+The third argument of the `reactor` form is evaluated to obtain an operator.
 This is called the _transducer_ of the reactor.

 Whenever an event of interest to the reactor occurs, the transducer is evaluated, being passed two (pre-evaluated) arguments: